 Write it down.
 Before you make an unnessesary purchase, write it down.
 Create a “want list” and jot things down that interest you.
 After 30 days revisit the item.
 Reconcile the feeling of wanting something with the urgency of owning it.
 It can probably wait.
 For most things on the list, desire fades.

-Buy nothing until 2013 and see how it feels to put a complete ban on shopping.
+Buy nada and see how it feels to put a complete ban on shopping.
 Just like eating sugar makes you want to eat more sugar.
 Shopping can spark a desire for more shopping.
 Stop the cycle.

 Pay with your time.
 Before you make a purchase, do the math.
 Figure out how many hours you have to work to afford the item.
 If you find out that you have put in a days worth of labor or more, your item might not seem so attractive.